 - 3 garlic cloves, minced

-- 1.5 tbsp oil (coconut or your preference)
+- 1.5 tablespoon oil (coconut or your preference)

 - 1/2 red onion, sliced thin

-- 4 tbsp yogurt (dairy or coconut yogurt)
+- 4 tablespoon yogurt (dairy or coconut yogurt)

 - Salt and pepper to taste